henrik7264/PY_Actors/README.md

                              Timer(1000, action=self.auto_close_door, next_state=States.DOOR_CLOSED)))
 ```

-Two types of transitions exists.
-That is the Message transition which is triggered by a Message event
-published by an Actor, and the Timer transition that is triggered by a timer timeout.

 The action part is simply a function or lambda expression that is executed as part handling the transition.
 When the operation is complete the transition will set the new/next state of the state machine.
 Observe that both the action and next_state are optional.